 Dimitra Kouzi holds an Master in Communication Studies from Ludwig Maximilian University in Munich (Magister 1995); she has also studied Photography in Athens with Platon Rivellis -Photo Circle (2001-2002).
 She is a member of the Journalists’ Union of Athens Daily Newspapers (ESIEA).
-In 2015, she completed her studies in EURODOC, becoming a Graduate European Producer (EURODOC is a training programme designed for European documentary producers, a network with nearly 1 000 documentary professionals from 59 countries worldwide).
+In 2015, she completed her studies in EURODOC, a training programme that brings European documentary producers, from a local to the European level, highlighting the complexity of the international arena.
+It provides tools and a life long network of nearly 1,000 documentary professionals from 59 countries EURODOC.
 She writes and talks fluent in Greek, German, and English in that order.

 Since 1996, she has worked as a journalist, correspondent and presenter:

 a) in the Greek press, television and radio for the Hellenic Broadcasting Corporation (ERT 2001-2013)

 b) Zweites Deutsches Fernsehen ZDF (she co-presented the 2004 Olympic Games opening ceremony directly from the Olympic Stadium of Athens– nominated for the German Bambi television award for best live event of the year)